-The term 'Market Trends' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Market Trends' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Market trends refer to the idea that financial markets tend to move in a given direction.
 Among the different types of these trends are secular, primary, and secondary kinds.
 Secular ones refer to longer time periods.
 Primary trends are those which happen over medium time frames.
 Secondary trends turn out to be those that occur over shorter time frames.